Soheila-Lotfi/React.js-Props-and-State/README.md

 # Increment Counter

 In this app I added a "Increment" button and click handler to the Click Counter application.
 When user clicks on the button, the count increments by 1.
+I used props and state in React to make this app.

 ## Instructions